DiasMelissa/DiasMelissa/README.md

 ### Hi there 👋

-Welcome to my Github.
-Here some ideas about me:
+Welcome to my Github!
+Here are a few tidbits about me:

 - 🔭 I’m currently a PhD student at the University of São Paulo
 - 👯 I’m looking to collaborate on python, data science, numerical weather modeling and what is related to meteorology